 The Province of British Columbia wants to model best practices for health in provincially funded facilities.
 By setting an example, we hope to motivate other restaurants in the private sector to provide nutrition information to support customers in making informed choices.

 Retail food service establishments in health care facilities serve patients, staff, families and friends, many of whom live with chronic diseases.
 It is important that nutrition information is available to help these customers make informed choices.

 Does the Informed Dining in Health Care program include patient food?

 No, the program does not apply to patient food services.

 I am an Informed Dining in Health Care retail food service establishment...

-Where do I submit my Contact Form or Implementation Plan?
+Where do I submit my Contact Form and Implementation Plan?

-Upon review of the Contact Form or Implementation Plan template, a representative from the Ministry of Health will contact you within five business days.
+Upon review of the Contact Form and Implementation Plan template, the program administrator will contact you to discuss next steps.

 * Retail food service establishments include those regulated under the Food Premises Regulation, B.C.
 Reg.
 210/99.
 This may include but is not limited to restaurants, cafeterias, cafes, coffee shops, and kiosks.